What is the Gastronomy program?

 No, credit may not be applied toward the degree for previous formal culinary training outside of the Boston University Certificate Program in the Culinary Arts.

-Can I complete the Gastronomy MLA program online or away from Boston?
+Can I complete the Gastronomy MA program online or away from Boston?

-Certain courses are offered online.
-Students also have the opportunity to take blended courses, which combine online communication with two or three face-to-face class meetings on Boston University campus.
+Yes.
+Students have the option to complete our MA program or the Food Studies Graduate Certificate online, on-campus, or in a hybrid modality by mixing both online and on-campus courses.
 Online and blended courses will be noted on the BU University Class Schedule, or you may contact our office to learn about distance education options each semester.

-What other courses can be taken at Metropolitan College toward the MLA degree?
+What other courses can be taken at Metropolitan College toward the MA degree?

 The following courses are offered through Metropolitan College’s Programs in Food & Wine.
-Candidates for the MLA in Gastronomy may take these courses for credit towards the MLA degree:
+Candidates for the MA in Gastronomy may take these courses for credit towards the MA degree:

 The 14-week Certificate Program in Culinary Arts, MET ML 700 (8 credits).
 For students without previous culinary training, this program offers hands-on kitchen experience covering the classical French foundations of cooking as well as various ethnic and regional cuisines, bread and pastry, production cooking, sanitation, and other gastronomic topics.

 MET ML 698 Culinary Arts Cooking (4 credits) and MET ML 699 Culinary Arts Baking (4 credits).